Siegfried Engelmann: The Bereiter-Engelmann Preschool

 At the University of Illinois, Bereiter had a grant to accelerate the development of young children, and Engelmann worked with him on that project.
 In the summer of 1964, they opened a program for "culturally disadvantaged" preschoolers, which became known as the Bereiter-Engelmann Preschool.
-Their goal was to demonstrate the extent to which disadvantaged children could accelerate their learning beyond the performance of middle class students and thus have a better chance of success in school.
+Their goal was to demonstrate the extent to which disadvantaged children could accelerate their learning beyond the performance of middle-class students, and thus have a better chance of success in school.

 At the preschool, Engelmann trained other teachers to work with the children.
 Engelmann developed scripted lessons that provided the exact wording for teachers to use, sequenced the learning in the most effective manner, and provided guidelines for checking children's responses and providing appropriate corrections and reinforcements.
 The scripts allowed teachers to focus on their interaction with the children.

 Tests of Direct Instruction efficacy

 Engelmann authored more than 100 curricular programs based on the principles that were discovered in the Bereiter-Engelmann Preschool.
 The first programs, written from 1968 through 1970, were called DISTAR, for Direct Instruction System for Teaching and Remediation, and were designed to teach reading, math, and language to children in kindergarten through second grade.
-The DISTAR materials were used in some locations that participated in Project Follow Through, the largest educational experiment in the history of the United States.
+The DISTAR materials were used in some locations that participated in Project Follow Through, the largest educational experiment in American history.
 Follow Through, which was sponsored by the U.S. Office of Education, began in 1968 and continued into the 1970s.
 The project targeted primary school children in communities with high levels of poverty.
 The DISTAR materials demonstrated the highest gains in the study.

 In subsequent years, the original DISTAR programs were expanded from the original three levels to include six levels.
 These programs are currently called Reading Mastery and Connecting Math Concepts.
 Engelmann also developed a multilevel reading program for students beyond the primary level, including adults, who performed lower than others (Corrective Reading Decoding and Corrective Reading Comprehension), programs to teach writing and spelling (Reasoning and Writing and Spelling Mastery), and a videodisc series to teach math and science to middle school students (including Chemistry and Energy and Elementary Earth Science).
 Programs were also written for parents to use with their children, such as Teach Your Child to Read in 100 Easy Lessons and Give your Child a Superior Mind.
 Engelmann also developed computer-based programs for parents and others to teach young children reading and math skills (Funnix Beginning Reading and Funnix Beginning Math), as well as programs to teach English speaking skills to non-native English speakers at third grade or older (Direct Instruction Spoken English).